Jami-tsm/Jami-tsm/README.md

 Other Info:
   - Pronouns (He/They)
-  - Im currently learning Java
+  - I'm currently learning Java
   - Contact me @Jami.tsm on all platforms
   - linkden: www.linkedin.com/in/jameson-baker-944647217